What do you think the role of IQ in achieving success?

 Scientific research on IQ

 Because it was not clear whether or not IQ is the sole predictor of success, a group of researchers conducted a study.
-The finding suggests that school grades and achievement tests are better predictors of success than other measure of intelligence.
+The finding suggests that school grades and achievement tests are better predictors of success than another measure of intelligence.

 Although grades and achievement tests scores do not measure intelligence, they reflect aspects of personality.